Clinical and Social Research

-The Clinical Research program aims to address alcohol and other drug issues across the spectrum of harm, establishing effective methods for supporting client journeys from initial help-seeking through to specialist treatment and recovery.
+The Clinical and Social Research Team program aims to address alcohol and other drug issues across the spectrum of harm, establishing effective methods for supporting client journeys from initial help-seeking through to specialist treatment and recovery.
 Our work also supports family members and health care professionals and informs a more efficient and effective treatment system by translating research findings directly into policy and practice.

 We are a dynamic and interdisciplinary team of clinical and social researchers, psychologists, sociologists and public health academics drawing on multiple research methodologies and approaches including clinical trials, service evaluation, surveys, intervention studies and qualitative research.
 Key funders of our work include the Victorian Department of Health and Human Services, NHMRC, ARC, VicHealth, the Victorian Responsible Gambling Foundation, the Movember Foundation, Beyond Blue, Monash University, Eastern Health Foundation and other philanthropic organisations.